michaelmilleryoder/fanfiction-nlp/README.md

 # fanfiction-nlp
-NLP tools for fanfiction, based on David Bamman's BookNLP.
-Developed by CMU students beginning 2018.
+NLP tools for fanfiction, based on David Bamman's BookNLP beginning 2018.
+Contact Michael Miller Yoder <michaelmilleryoder [at] gmail.com> with questions.

 # Running the pipeline
 This script processes a directory of fanfiction files and extracts